voitenkodev/mvi-core/README.md

 Data class is like a projection of UI screen (or part of screen) in current moment.

- - Variable `state` works by pattern observer, using Kotlin Flow.
+ - Variable `state` works wish a pattern observer, using Kotlin Flow.

 ### Side: